 Exit Date: Date that eligibility ends.
+Reason for Ending Code: Not used.

 Reduced-Price Lunch Program - Code 5806

 Description: Indicates that the student is an approved applicant for the federal Reduced-Price Lunch Program.
 This means the student has applied for and has met the eligibility requirements for this program service.
 This program service also applies to students who have met the eligibility requirements for the federal Reduced-Price Breakfast Program.